Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Paint Weights

 > [!NOTE]
-> AdnFat requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the painted weights setup.
+> AdnFat requires the use of the Maya Paint tool (not the AdonisFX paint tool) for the paintable weights setup.

 With the default paint setup provided when creating a new AdnFat, the simulation should already create plausible results.
 However, below we walk you through the three main maps that can be altered to modify the behavior of the fat simulation.